Demographics of Jordan: Chechens

+Doms

+There and 70,000 Dom people in Jordan.

+Genetics

+Bahri et al. (2011) observed that the Jordanians have a genetic profile that is Arabian Semitic, despite the succession of several civilizations in Jordan.
+They have a common origin in Mesopotamia and are not too genetically dissimilar from the peoples of the United Arab Emirates and North Africa, who respectively have a common origin in Arabia and North Africa.

+Zanetti et al. (2014) discovered significant genetic differentiation between general Jordanians and Bedouin Arabs.
+General Jordanians were more similar to other Middle Eastern populations whilst Bedouin Arabs were more similar to North Africans.
+However, the Bedouin Arabs played a significant role in the "peopling" of Jordan, both in the past and present.

 Religion

 Health and education

 Jordan prides itself on its health services, some of the best in the region.
 Qualified medics, favourable investment climate and Jordan's stability have contributed to the success of this sector.

 Jordan has a very advanced education system.
 The school education system comprises 2 years of pre-school education, 10 years of compulsory basic education, and two years of secondary academic or vocational education, after which the students sit for the General Certificate of Secondary Education Exam (Tawjihi).
 Scholars may attend either private or public schools.

 Access to higher education is open to holders of the General Secondary Education Certificate, who can then choose between private Community Colleges, public Community Colleges or universities (public and private).
 The credit-hour system, which entitles students to select courses according to a study plan, is implemented at universities.
 The number of public universities has reached (10), besides (17) universities that are private, and (51) community colleges.
 Numbers of universities accompanied by significant increase in number of students enrolled to study in these universities, where the number of enrolled students in both public and private universities is estimated at nearly (236) thousand; (28) thousand out of the total are from Arab or foreign nationalities.